Dr. Jeff Aulgur, Director

 The high school student should apply to University Honors as early as possible during the senior year, since the deadline for applications is noon on the first day of December.
 Honors students are selected through a competitive process requiring admission to the university, a written essay, and a personal interview on our campus.
 To be eligible for University Honors, the high school student must have a cumulative grade point average of 3.5 or higher and either be in the top 10% of his high-school graduating class or have an ACT Composite of 27 or higher.

-Students selected for the University Honors program receive generous stipends in addition to any academic scholarships Tech has designated for them.* They also have such privileges as preferred preregistration and housing selection, the chance to live in our Honors Living/Learning Community, opportunities for individual directed study with Tech professors, and special recognition at commencement.
+Students selected for the University Honors program receive generous stipends in addition to any academic scholarships Tech has designated for them.* They also have such privileges as preferred preregistration and housing selection, the chance to live in our Honors Living/Learning Community, opportunities for individual directed study with members of the faculty, and special recognition at commencement.
 The prescribed curriculum for the University Honors program is provided below.

 *University Honors stipends are not eligible for Academic Intervention or Summer Earn Back programs.

 |HIST 1543 Honors World History to 1500 OR||3 hours|

 |HIST 2043 Honors United States History to 1877|

 |Spring Semester:||ENGL 2183 Honors Introduction to Film||3 hours|

 |Fall Semester:||ECON 2103 Honors Principles of Economics I||3 hours|